imazen/resizer-web/content/docs/howto/avoid-network-limit.md

 5. Click (collection) to bring up the Collection Editor, select the web site you wish to modify
 6. In the bottom panel, expand the virtualDirectoryDefaults item.
 7. Change allowSubDirConfig to False instead of True
+8. Click Apply in the right-hand panel to save your changes.

 ## Part 2: Stop ASP.NET from spinning up an individual watcher for every single folder on the website.